AGI, ASI, & Punctuated Equilibrium

 Theoretical Foundations: Recursive Drift as Evolutionary Mechanism

 The framework also draws on evolutionary theory, recognizing that divergence alone produces disorder while divergence with selection produces adaptation.
-Recursive drift operates as computational evolution: mutation through productive instability introduces variations; selection through constructive decay filters for coherence, meaning, novelty, and utility; speciation through punctuated equilibrium produces sudden qualitative transformation when accumulated changes exceed stability thresholds.
+Recursive drift operates as a kind of computational evolution: mutation occurs through productive instability and introduces variations; selection through constructive decay filters for coherence, meaning, significance, novelty, and utility; finally, punctuated equilibrium, which produces sudden qualitative transformation when accumulated changes challenge stability.

 Crucially, recursive drift differs from model collapse in its relationship to selection pressure.
 Collapse occurs when feedback operates without effective filtering; errors compound, diversity erodes, the system narrows toward degenerate attractors.
-Drift occurs when feedback operates with implicit selection for coherence, novelty, and resonance with architectural biases.
-The system doesn’t simply degrade; it evolves toward structures that survive the decay filter imposed by its own architecture.
+Drift occurs when the digital version of biofeedback (mentioned earlier) is subject to implicit selection mechanisms that evolves toward anything that survives the decay imposed by the computational architectures which define the features of the system; notably, context window.

 This distinction matters because contemporary AI deployment creates conditions for drift rather than collapse.
 The content that propagates through training pipelines isn’t random AI noise; it’s content that achieved engagement, coherence, and perceived utility.
 The feedback loop doesn’t feed undifferentiated outputs back into training; it feeds successful outputs, introducing implicit evolutionary pressure toward patterns that resonate across both machine and human evaluation.

 Complex systems theory provides the framework for understanding why this instability can be productive rather than merely disruptive.
 Systems operating at the edge of chaos (the boundary between rigid order and dissolution) display maximum computational capacity (Langton, 1990).
-Biological neural networks appear to self-organize toward this critical regime; neuronal avalanches follow power-law distributions characteristic of systems at criticality (Beggs & Plenz, 2003).
+Interestingly, biological neural networks also appear to self-organize toward this critical regime (Beggs & Plenz, 2003).
 The brain maintains itself at the boundary where small perturbations can propagate into large-scale reorganizations.
-This isn’t pathology; it’s how the system achieves sensitivity and flexibility.
+This isn’t a pathology, but rather how sensitivity and flexibility are achieved.
+Stochastic resonance offers another biological precedent: noise improving rather than degrading signal detection (Benzi et al., 1981).
+Neurons that wouldn’t fire in response to weak signals alone fire when those signals combine with random noise.
+The system exploits variance rather than merely tolerating it.
+At the scale of civilizations, this dynamic amplifies.

-At civilizational scale, this dynamic amplifies.
 As AI-generated content proliferates through the information ecosystem, each piece introduces subtle variations from whatever it was trained on.
 When this content feeds back into training pipelines, those variations compound across generations of models.
-The productive instability that operates within individual inference sessions begins operating across the entire AI ecosystem: a global-scale generative engine producing variations that no single architect designed or anticipated.
+The informational dynamics of individual sessions begin influencing the entire AI ecosystem: productive instability on a global-scale becomes a generative force producing variations that no single architect designed or anticipated.

 If productive instability provides the raw material for emergence, what prevents dissolution into noise?
 The answer lies in recognizing that decay itself can be generative; that systematic information loss sculpts rather than destroys.